Scroll Top

 COLORING BOOK, COMIC STRIP, OR ILLUSTRATED STORY*

-Create a story or a comic strip that tells a narrative of a native animal and its habitat.
-Describe the different ways in which its environment has changed, or it has changed its behavior due to influence by people or environmental changes.
+Create a coloring book or a comic strip that tells a narrative with the theme of coral reef, mangrove, or seagrass biodiversity.
+Describe the different ways in which its animals interact with each other.
 Keep in mind that this project is being made for a younger audience, to give older students a chance to teach younger students about the environment.
 (Winners may get a chance to read their stories to younger students!)

 NATIVE ANIMAL PSA VIDEO